VAibhav1031/TicTacToe_AI/improvement.md

-## first need to print the board
+# TicTacToe Development Progress 📝

+This document tracks improvements and development status for the TicTacToe project.

+## Completed Improvements ✅

+- [x] First implementation: Print the board
--   Simplify the iswin method using loops or a more generalized approach.
+- [x] Simplify the iswin method using loops or a more generalized approach

-[x]-   Make the board size configurable (e.g., via a parameter in the constructor).
+- [x] Make the board size configurable (e.g., via a parameter in the constructor)

--   Improve input handling in make_move to ensure the user is prompted until valid input is provided.
+- [x] Improve input handling in make_move to ensure the user is prompted until valid input is provided

--   Add an AI opponent for single-player mode.

--    Modularize the main method by breaking it into smaller, reusable methods.
+- [x] Modularize the main method by breaking it into smaller, reusable methods

--   Add a "play again" feature to allow multiple games without restarting the program.
+- [x] Add a "play again" feature to allow multiple games without restarting the program

--    Improve error messages and user prompts for better clarity.
+- [x] Improve error messages and user prompts for better clarity

+## In Progress 🚧

+- [ ] Add an AI opponent for single-player mode (partially implemented)

+## Optimization Roadmap 🔄

+- [ ] Improve the optimization:
+  - [ ] Add Alpha-Beta Pruning
+  - [ ] Add memoization in minimax, avoiding recalculation of the same input
+  - [ ] Increase rewarding mechanism making AI algorithm give tougher competition
+  - [ ] Evaluate the line, use best moves, check if taking center is best or not